melty-land-nightmare/melty-land-nightmare/README.md

 i do not bite i swear please feel free to c+h, int/w2int, boop my pixelated pony, ANYTHING!! i hate sitting alone!! just dont be a weirdo 🥲

-i follow people from ponytown who has github if they have similar interests/i think are just really cool, i also try to follow back if its possible^^
+i follow people from ponytown who has github if they have similar interests/i think are just really cool, i also try to follow back followers if its possible^^

+would be nice and helpful if you used tone tags while interacting with me, otherwise it's also fine if you dont want to!

 </p>